sheehui/tp/docs/DeveloperGuide.md

       asset/liability has been appended will appear in the result display.

    3. Test case: `append n/Good Class Bungalow v/$10000000 r/newly bought with bank loan` <br>
-      Expected: No asset/liability will be added as an invalid format has been used.
+      Expected: Asset/Liability will be not  added as an invalid format has been used.
 An error message showing the correct format will be shown in the result display.

 2. Appending a policy to a client.